HananeNadi/Extract_data_from_pdf_using_LLM_and_RAG/README.md

-# Chat-with-your-pdf
+# Extract Data from PDF
-Build an application that allows to ask questions about a PDF document and get answers directly from an LLM (Large Language Model), like OpenAI's ChatGPT.
+Build an application that extracts data from PDF documents and organizes it into a DataFrame using an LLM like Gemini Pro.